BharathReddy023/FoodRecipeFinder/README.md

 To clone the Repository:
-git@github.com:BharathReddy023/FoodRecipeMobile.git
+git@github.com:BharathReddy023/FoodRecipeFinder.git

-Create a New React Native Project:
+Create a New React Native Project:(for creating new project)

 npx create-expo-app food_recipe_mobile